mentacity/doc/digital_ocean_lamp/process_documentation.md

 ### Create a Local Git Repo
 - Create a new repo on your laptop called docs
-	1. Create a folder called docs
+	- Create a folder called docs
-	2. cd to docs
+	`cd docs
-	3. run the command: git init to initialize the repository
+	git init to initialize the repository
-	4. copy this document into the repo
+	copy this document into the repo
-	5. run: git status
+	git status
-	6. run: git add *
+	git add *
-	7. run: git commit -m "First commit with lab guide"
+	git commit -m "First commit with lab guide"`
 ---

 ### Create a New GitHub Repository Called lamp_server_setup